agcappo/SupplyChainAssetPricing/README.md

 ## Code

 _GNN code.ipynb_ is a self-contained jupyter notebook that implements our model in the paper.
+The first part of the notebook contains all of our functions to implement the benchmark models in our paper (PCA, RP-PCA, NC Ridge, NC LASSO) as well as the full implementation of our Graph-Neural Network model and construction of our asset pricing factors.
+The notebook may be run in order.
+The input datasets are "features.csv" produced from the jupyter notebook in the data folder, "ff_mon.csv" which are the monthly FF5 factors, and "features_and_supply_chain.csv" which is our merged features dataset with the supply chain relationship data.